 Using the London Underground: Everything You Need to Know

-Here’s everything you need to know about the London Underground, so you can make it to your destination stress-free.
+Here’s everything you need to know about using the London Underground, so you can make it to your destination stress-free.

 People using the London underground exiting the train in London.